-Power Coalition and our partners are concerned that with a conservative supermajority in the House of Representatives and the Senate, and with a conservative Governor, that many of our priority, and critical programs and protections will be under attack if a Constitutional Convention is rushed.
+Power Coalition and our partners are concerned that with a conservative supermajority in the House of Representatives and the Senate, and with a conservative Governor, that many of our priority, and critical programs and protections will be under attack.

 Louisiana has one of the longest Constitutions in the nation.
 It is three times the length of the average state constitution and is regularly updated.
 Most recently, the Louisiana Constitution was rewritten by a Constitutional Convention in 1974.
 In the 50 years since then, it has been updated over 200 times.
-We know from the last constitutional convention that it takes at least two years to plan an effective convention with citizen voice and transparency.